 2. We advocate

 We provide confidential support for faculty members and defend members’ individual and collective rights through both informal and formal processes.

 3. We inform & connect

 In-person and online, we bring faculty together across campus and keep members informed about issues affecting faculty at Waterloo & around the world.
 We do this through blog posts, email, social media, workshops, social events, the Council of Representatives, and general meetings.

-- Membership: While FAUW represents all regular faculty, you have to opt in to become a voting member.
+- Membership: While FAUW represents all regular faculty, you have to join to be a voting member.
 There is no change to your deductions when you join.

 - Constitution: FAUW's constitution is available online.